-11.3.8 Water level - Automatic water level measurements at MM2
+11.3.4 Water level - Automatic water level measurements at MM2

-Just next to the soil moisture probe that's connected to the CR1000 data logger, a white water permeable tube is inserted into the soil.
+Just next to the soil moisture probe that's connected to the CR1000X data logger, a white water permeable tube is inserted into the soil.
 Follow the procedure given in section 11.4.3 for installation and maintenance of the pressure transducer, into this tube.
+Towards the end of the season, before the pressure transducer freezes in, make sure to take it out, measure the length of the strap when doing so, and download data using DiverOffice2017.

-11.3.9 Automatic camera at MM2
+11.3.5 Automatic camera at MM2

-On the NE windmill, looking northwest towards the two masts a camera has been installed to take automatic photos every third hour (2, 5, 8 and 11 AM and 2, 5, 8 and 11 PM).
-Follow the procedure described in section 11.2.14 for maintenance of the camera.
+On the NE windmill, looking northwest towards the two masts a camera has been installed to take automatic photos every hour.
+Follow the procedure described in section 11.2.4 for maintenance of the camera.